PriyankaMN/FlatFileIntegrationAPI/README.md

 Flat file data to be fetched from a legacy system, and integrate it with the database data to add the quantity and weight details for success records if "wh_live_ind" == "Y" else write the details in Flat file format back to the legacy system.

+Components Used:

+➔ RAML : To design API and validate incoming data to API.

+➔ MySQL Server DB

 Sample Input File: (.dat format)

 [WH_221223123047.dat.txt](https://github.com/PriyankaMN/FlatFileIntegrationAPI/files/10557974/WH_221223123047.dat.txt)